-BEST OF PAPUA NEW GUINEA BIRDING TOUR: DETAILED ITINERARY
+BEST OF PAPUA NEW GUINEA TOUR: DETAILED ITINERARY

 Best of Papua New Guinea: Day 1 Our tour begins this morning at Port Moresby, where we will stay for two nights.
 Later we will begin our exploration of the surrounding area.